Kristina01111000/Drws_site/README.md

 	- put in left sidebar seperately
 	- take screen grab of thumbnail for picture at bottom
 - does he want receipt in email or on paper?

+New:
+- add logout button back to menu